 The average American spends $3,459 on food away from home and $3,226 on entertainment for a combined cash back potential of $200.55.
 Add that to what you’re already getting on your regular grocery and gas spending with the Amex Blue Cash card and you’re getting close to $400 in cash back for the year.

 That’s not too shabby.
 By the time you add that to your cash-back rewards from the other two cards, there’s a very good chance you could easily qualify for almost $500 — or more — in cash back each year, just for buying things that are already in your budget.
-Read our full review of the Citi Double Cash Card.

 Using Credit Card Spending as Part of Your Budget

 There are other credit cards that you can use to get cash back rewards along with other perks.
-For example, if you don’t mind paying attention to (and signing up for) rotating category rewards, you could get up to 5% cash back on specific purchases each quarter using a card like the Discover It.
+For example, if you don’t mind paying attention to (and signing up for) rotating category rewards, you could get up to 5% cash back on specific purchases each quarter using a card like the Discover it® Cash Back.
 However, this involves a little more work and planning on your part, and you might not want to do it.
 But, if you don’t mind taking a little extra time, that 5% on rotating categories, when used with the other three cards, could mean even more cash back at the end of the year.